-World LNG Production Capacity - February 2015 (Million Tons Per Annum)
+World LNG Production Capacity - February 2016 (Million Tons per Annum)

-We expect that LNG production capacity will grow due to the number of new production facilities which are now under construction and due on stream in the next few years.
-As spare shipping capacity among the existing LNG fleet is limited, we expect that there will be additional demand for LNG carriers.
+LNG production capacity will expand significantly as several new production facilities which are now under construction and due on stream in the next few years.
 Generally, every additional one million tons of LNG productive capacity creates demand for up to two LNG carriers in the 150,000 cbm size range.

-In the last decade, more countries have entered the LNG exportation market.
-In 2013, there were 20 producers and exporters of LNG compared with just 12 in 2002.
-As a result, world trade in LNG has risen from 109 million tons in 2002 to 238 million tons in 2013, the last year for which full data is available.
+In the last decade, more countries have entered the LNG export market.
+In January 2016, there were 22 producers and exporters of LNG compared with just 12 in 2004.
+As a result, world trade in LNG has risen from 130 million tons in 2002 to a provisional 245 million tons in 2015.

-LNG Exports: 2002-2013
+LNG Exports: 2004-2015